fndvit/mds-udg-viz-i-dgpcd-hackathon-24/README.md

 * Use folders and file names that are human-readable and let you identify the content, preferably use lower case separated by dashes.
 For example: `movie-characters-gender-race-orientation.json`
 * Follow the Branch Per Feature model: one feature, one branch.
 * Prepend each branch with your team name.
-For example if you're commiting part of your work cleaning up the data, you would push it to a `owls--data-cleaning` branch.
+For example if you're commiting part of your work cleaning up the data, you would push it to a `koalas--data-cleaning` branch.
 * Use a consistent pattern for commit messages, a nice one is `type of commit: description of the commit in imperative mood` as in `refactor: use map instead of for loop`.

 ## The awards

 As we all know the [professional jury and the popular vote don't always match](https://www.youtube.com/watch?v=4uGN9efcACw), so we're offering two awards: you all decide one via an open vote, we decide the other —which may or may not be the same, and we won't know until we reveal them simultaneously.
 There will be an guest judge and the presentation must be in English.

-**Vote here for the best team**()
+**Vote here for the best team**
-* You must vote 3, 2, 1; you can't vote all 3s, or vote all 2s or vote one 3 for yourselves and the rest 1s ...
+* You must vote 4, 3, 2, 1; you can't vote all 4s, or vote all 3s or vote one 4 for yourselves and the rest 1s ...
 * Note to any team with more than 5 members, for the popular vote to be fair one of you mustn't vote.

 🏆 Jury fav: A **€500 gift card** for the team (sponsored by the Càtedra Informació i Computació via Eurecat)